mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 to use D3.js, and define how the page should look.

 1. Open `views/layout.hbs`.
-1. Add the following to the `views/layout.hbs` file following the `hostScriptUrl`
+1. Add the following to the `views/layout.hbs` before the closing `</head>` tag (following the `hostScriptUrl` line):
-	line:
 	````
 	<script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>
 	````
-	This lets you to use d3 for your chart.
+	This lets you to use D3.js for your chart.
-1. Create a new file called `views/stats.hbs`.
+1. Create a new file called `views/jira-activity.hbs`.
 1. Add the following content:
 	````
 	{{!< layout}}